phoenix-analytics-bootcamp/Surnamer/README.md

 Note: if you push for the first time especially on a newly created branch, you receive a notification to run the command:
             git push --set-upstream origin branch_name

-7. git pull: As you will not be working direcly on the main branch online, you will be required to pull the most current file from github to your local directory; use git pull
+7. git pull: As you will not be working directly on the main branch online, you will be required to pull the most current file from github to your local directory; use git pull

 Other operations exits such as git rebase, pull request, merging etc

-Pull request allows you to get reviewers to validate yourwork before you merge into the main branch.
-NEVER MERGE CODE CHNAGES INTO MAIN BRANCH WITHOUT EXTENSIVE REVIEW BECAUSE ONCE MERGED, THERE IS NO EASY GOING BACK IF THERE IS NO BACKUP
+'Pull request' allows you to get reviewers to validate your work before you merge into the main branch.
+NEVER MERGE CODE CHANGES INTO MAIN BRANCH WITHOUT EXTENSIVE REVIEW BECAUSE ONCE MERGED, THERE IS NO EASY GOING BACK IF THERE IS NO BACKUP

 Happy Git-"ing"!!!